Hiring is the most important thing your company does.

 It might be overlooked in most hiring processes, but there is a science to recruitment...

-So, here are the best practices in recruitment and selection.
+So, here are the best practices in recruitment and selection - all of which were crucial when designing our skills-based hiring platform.

 Optimize your job descriptions for conversions